ggpillow/ggpillow/README.md

 ## ✨ About Me

 - 🔹 Primarily focused on **Python backend development**
-- 🔹 Also develop backend applications using **Java and Spring Boot**
+- 🔹 Also develop backend applications with **Java and Spring Boot**
-- 🔹 Interested in **API development, backend systems, Telegram bots, and team collaboration**
+- 🔹 Interested in **API development, backend architecture, Telegram bots, and collaborative product development**
-- 🔹 Have experience in **team coordination, task management, documentation, and development process organization**
+- 🔹 Have experience in **team coordination, task management, Jira, documentation, and development process organization**
-- 🔹 Currently open to **Junior Backend Developer** opportunities
+- 🔹 Currently open to **Junior Python Backend Developer / Junior Java Backend Developer** opportunities

 ---